Kvieta1990/Kvieta1990.github.io/_posts/2025-06-23-netbird_notes.md

 ./netskope-stop.sh
 ```

+> In case the link above is not working, here is the backed-up script, [netskope-stop.sh](/assets/files/netskope-stop.sh).

 Also, if initial installation and setup ever failed, e.g., due to the `netskope` issue, we may encounter the following error (or something similar) when executing `netbird up` after disabling `netskope`,

 ```